 Medical Technology Program

-The Medical Technology Program provides two distinct tracks for students preparing for careers in clinical laboratory science and biomedical research technology.
-Recent program graduates are employed as clinical laboratory scientists in hospital laboratories and biomedical research facilities; as sales representatives for pharmaceutical, medical instrumentation and computer corporations.
+The Medical Technology Program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) and the American Medical Association Council on Health Education.
+Recent program graduates have obtained employment as clinical laboratory scientists in hospital laboratories, biomedical research facilities, forensic laboratories and the pharmaceutical industry; and as sales representatives for pharmaceutical, medical instrumentation and computer corporations.

 For additional information on undergraduate programs, please contact us at: